 Many undocumented immigrants brought to the USA when they were children are scared of been deported.
 These children or ‘dreamers’ received protection under DACA.
 With new immigration policies being implemented, nobody knows where the dream is heading.
 As the dreamers obtain a driver’s license, attend school or simply apply for legal jobs, they may become target for deportation.
-Contact a Utah deportation defense attorney to protect your dream as a DACA immigrant.

 Is the focus on criminal immigrants only?